Staircase Patterns in Hirzebruch Surfaces: Proof of main theorems

 We now show that these points $(b_i,v_i)$ cannot be limits of ascending staircases.
 The proof hinges on the properties of the third strand\footnote { See Example~\ref{ex:SsU} for the definition of a strand of a staircase.} of the staircase at $b=1/3$ that accumulates at $a_{\min}$.
 This staircase is discussed in detail in \cite[Example 2.3.7]{MM}; see also Remark~\ref{rmk:quasitrip}.
 It has a rather different structure from the staircases with accumulation points $>a_{\min}$ discussed above, since it has three intertwined strands, all ascending but with alternating values of $\eps$, so that successive steps need not be adjacent.
 Moreover, the three strands cannot be assembled into one ascending, recursively defined staircase.

 We are mostly concerned here with the third strand that has initial seed $\bE_{1}=(2,0,5,1)$ with center $g_1/g_0 =5/1$ and $(t,\eps) = (2,-1)$, and subsequent steps $\bE_i, i\ge 2,$ with

 As usual the degree coordinates $d,m$ are determined by \eqref{eq:pqt}; see \cite[eq.(3.3.2)]{MM}.
 Since there seems to be no convenient reference in the literature we begin with the proof that all the classes in this staircase are perfect.
+We also show that these are the only perfect classes with centers $< a_{\min}$.